QuickCorp/QCObjects/README.md

 Check out a demo using raw CSS:
 [Demo Using Raw CSS](https://github.com/QuickCorp/qcobjects_profile_browser)

-## Demo of QCObjects using and manipulating canvas objects
+## Example of QCObjects using and manipulating canvas objects

 The following code shows how QCObjects can manipulate canvas objects directly and inside components